Quantum spin systems on infinite lattices: Ground states and thermal states

 In infinite dimensions, things are more complicated.
 Nevertheless, we can use the Gibbs states for finite systems to obtain KMS states.
 It is however no longer true in general that each KMS state can be obtained in this way.
+This has an important physical interpretation.
+The argument above shows that KMS states on finite volumes are unique, so if each KMS state at temperature $\beta$ could be obtained as a limit of such states, it would also be unique.
+That there are other KMS states leaves open the possibility of a \idx{phase transition}, where there is a critical temperature $\beta_c$ above which there is a unique thermal state, but below which this uniqueness breaks down and there are distinct equilibrium states for the same temperature.